-One autumn day, we have joined forces with a fellow traveller – Emil Stefanov, and hit the road bound northeast of Munich through highways and small roads, hills and valleys and the picturesque golden clothing of the woods.
+One autumn day, we have joined forces with a fellow traveler – Emil Stefanov, and hit the road bound northeast of Munich through highways and small roads, hills, and valleys and the picturesque golden clothing of the woods.
 It was simply a fantastic day trip.

 Now, Emil has already published a great post with pictures and references.
 Be sure to read it!
 He’s equally possessed by the force of travel and takes a trip any chance he gets.
 There is a lot to be learned from him.

 You don’t believe me?
 Check the photos below!
 And if you have already visited Cesky Krumlov, do let me know what you liked the most.
-If you haven’t start planning the trip!
+If you haven’t started planning the trip!